AgileLearningCenters/alc-wordpress-core/wp-content/plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 * Ability to show shopping cart with product image thumbnails.
 * Ability to use a custom checkout page style.
 * Ability to open checkout page in a new browser tab/window.
+* Ability to use TinyMCE shortcode inserter to add shortcodes to your posts/pages.
 * Works nicely with responsive WordPress themes.
 * Can be translated into any language.
 * and more...